 Election Process

-Serving as a member of the Board of Directors is an opportunity to play an important role in advancing the College’s legislated mandate to regulate the profession in the public interest.
+Serving on the Board of Directors is an opportunity to play an important role in advancing the College’s legislated mandate to regulate the profession in the public interest.
 All Board Directors – pharmacy professionals elected to the Board and members of the public appointed by government and academic appointees as required by statute – share a fiduciary duty to serve and protect the public interest.

 Questions